sainaadira/challenges/README.md

 # challenges
-a repo of all of my codewars in javacript
+a repo of all of my codewars/leetcode in javacript